nextflow-io/training/docs/nf_customize/01_orientation.md

 The Gitpod environment contains some test data that will be used in this workshop.

+!!! note

+    Follow [this link](envsetup/00_introduction.md) if you have not yet setup your Gitpod environment.

 You will complete this module in the `nf-customize/` folder.

 In this folder you will find three pairs of zipped fastq files (`*.fq.gz`) in a `data/` folder and an example samplesheet (`samplesheet.csv`) in a `scripts/` folder.